-You can think about breaking your existing mortgage contract early to make the most of lower interest rate and access home equity.
+Consider breaking your mortgage contract early to make the most of a lower interest rate and access home equity.
 In this case, you can take on a new mortgage contract with a lender of your choice for a lower interest rate.

 Add a line of credit